adaltas/node-nikita/src/java/keystore_add.coffee.md

   Path to OpenSSl command line tool, default to "openssl".
 * `storepass` (string)
   Password to manage the keystore.
-* `ssh` (object|ssh2)
-  Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
-* `stdout` (stream.Writable)
-  Writable EventEmitter in which the standard output of executed commands will be piped.
-* `stderr` (stream.Writable)
-  Writable EventEmitter in which the standard error output of executed command will be piped.

 ## Callback parameters